ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 ![Architecture](images/trusted-profiles-hidden/TrustedProfile_with_CR_architecture.svg){: caption="Solution architecture" caption-side="bottom"}

-- The user connects to {{site.data.keyword.cloud_notm}} and uses a web console
+- The user connects to {{site.data.keyword.cloud_notm}} and uses a web console / browser
-  - to deploy an app to the Kubernetes cluster and interact with it,
+  - to deploy an app into a namespace of a Kubernetes cluster,
+  - to interact with the app,
   - to configure privileges with IAM,
   - and to inspect {{site.data.keyword.at_short}} records.
 - The container image is pulled from the {{site.data.keyword.registryshort_notm}} and deployed to the Kubernetes cluster.